All parcels arriving from outside the EU must be declared

 As of July 2021, it has been compulsory to declare all goods from outside the EU and to pay value added tax on them.
 The amount of VAT is usually 24 % of the value of the parcel and of transport costs.
 The change is due to the amended VAT directive that concerns the entire EU and that has been applied since 1 July 2021.
 These changes also apply to the Åland Islands.
 In the past, customs clearance and VAT obligations mainly covered parcels from outside the EU that were worth more than 22 euros.

-The change concerns all goods from outside the EU even if you ordered your goods before the legal amendment.
-If you ordered goods before July and they arrive in Finland later in the summer or autumn, you must declare your parcel and pay VAT.
 By using our Customs Duty Calculator, you can estimate how much customs duty and VAT you must pay on top of the price of your purchase.
 Like before, gifts must also be declared.
 However, VAT is generally not levied on small gifts.

 The change also applies to magazines arriving from outside the EU.
 Magazine publishers may declare magazine subscriptions arriving as large consignments on behalf of the subscriber.
 However, you may have to declare individual magazines you have ordered and pay VAT on them either at the time of purchase or in connection with customs clearance.